Lack of motivation simply means you don’t feel like doing the thing you need to do to achieve your goals.

 It’s not your goal’s job to excite you or make you feel good.
 I think that’s your job.
 You can think and feel in deliberate ways that create the emotions you want to feel.

-You don’t need a certain level of motivation to get done what you need to do.
+And you don’t need a certain level of motivation to get done what you need to do.
 You need a plan.
+Motivation problems stem from not having a plan on how to achieve something.

 Start by creating a plan to do the very thing you’re not motivated to do.